An Intitiative of

 After the first tests on areas in his home country showed good results, Ernst Götsch also received inquiries from tropical countries.
 Götsch successfully applied his cultivation methods in an ecosystem unknown to him under different climatic conditions.
 He concluded that his methods and principles are applicable to different biomes or soil and climate conditions.
 In 1982 Ernst Götsch moved to Brazil.
 Over 30 years have passed since then.
 Through own hands work and without resource consumption on dry and degraded pastures a blooming food forest with 14 all year-round flowing water sources has developed.
 If you ask the inhabitants of the region for rain, the answer is: "On the Gringo's land it always rains".

-One-Day Workshop with Ernst Götsch
+Workshop with Ernst Götsch on 2 November 2019

 Syntropy - Diversity in harmony with nature